uelkerd/governance-token-distribution-analyzer/docs/refactoring_plan.md

 This approach preserved the original API while breaking down the complex functionality into more manageable components.

-#### 2. api_client.py
+#### 2. api_client.py (COMPLETED)

-Proposed structure:
-- api_client/: Package directory
-  - __init__.py: Exports the main APIClient class
+The API client has been successfully refactored into a package with the following components:

-  - base_client.py: Base client with common functionality
+- base_client.py: Core APIClient class with common functionality
 - ethereum_client.py: Ethereum-specific client implementation
 - protocol_client.py: Protocol-specific client implementation
 - data_fetcher.py: Data fetching utilities
 - response_parser.py: Response parsing utilities
+- graph_client.py: The Graph API client implementation
+- __init__.py: Exports the main classes and functions

+This approach preserved the original API while breaking down the complex functionality into more manageable components.

-#### 3. data_processor.py
+#### 3. data_processor.py (COMPLETED)

-Proposed structure:
-- data_processor/: Package directory
+The data processor has been successfully refactored into a package with the following components:

-  - __init__.py: Exports the main DataProcessor class
+- data_processor_base.py: Core DataProcessor class
-  - base_processor.py: Base processor with common functionality
-  - token_processor.py: Token data processing
-  - governance_processor.py: Governance data processing
-  - metrics_calculator.py: Metrics calculation utilities
+- metrics_processor.py: Metrics calculation utilities
+- visualization_processor.py: Visualization generation utilities
+- report_processor.py: Report generation utilities
-  - data_transformer.py: Data transformation utilities
+- data_standardizer.py: Data standardization utilities
+- __init__.py: Exports the main classes and functions

+This approach preserved the original API while breaking down the complex functionality into more manageable components.

 #### 4. data_simulator.py